 Source: Motilal Oswal securities

-Investment themes and Portfolio Strategy

 Given the above, we think that easy money in the equity markets is now off the table and going forward it would be a slow and gradual grind up as the economic data improves.
 Going forward it would be more of bottom up stock picking which would deliver superior returns.
 There are pockets available in the large cap space along with the midcap and smallcap segment that still continue to remain very attractive and provide value hunting opportunities.
-There are also few clear themes emerging out of the current macroeconomic conditions which have clear investment implications:

-Given that global fiscal and monetary policy response has been massive and has created a lot of liquidity, global growth recovery should be much faster and quicker and domestic recovery should lag global revival.
-This liquidity should also find its way into global economies, commodities and other risky assets over time.
-Thus, we believe that global cyclicals should revive faster and do much better.

-We continue to believe that rural economy should be much better off and recover much faster.
-More than 50% of the rural economy continues to function in the lockdown, food and protein prices had started moving up after 5 years and post COVID also we believe that they should remain firm.
-Gold prices at highs make rural balance sheets stronger and coupled with government spending, rural economy should revive much faster.

-Banks derive strength from their liability franchise.
-The ability to garner deposits at low rates is a strength that cannot be easily replicated and leads to stronger asset side of the balance sheet as well.
-We believe that, balance sheets of large corporate banks are extremely strong in a very long time and valuations still remain attractive making them great investment opportunities.

-There has been sharp upmove in valuation of large cap stocks and valuation gap and relative underperformance between mid/small caps vs large caps have again widened.
-Industry leaders with strong balance sheets, strong managements and good business franchises in mid/small cap segment would provide attractive investment opportunities in the space and deliver superior returns over next 2-3 years.
+Hence it is recommended to increase equity allocation and invest in good companies slowly on every decline keeping in mind that recovery will be gradual and there will be mean reversion in the long term.

 Investment Performance:

 In the end we want to share the investment performance of your funds.
-In the last quarter we shifted our focus to large cap companies as the valuation gap between large caps and mid caps had narrowed down significantly and this made eminent sense from risk-reward perspective.
+In the last quarter we shifted our focus to large cap companies as the valuation gap between large caps and mid-caps had narrowed down significantly and this made eminent sense from risk-reward perspective.
 The same has benefitted your funds immensely.

 We are extremely happy and proud to report that given our investment approach of focus on high quality companies with high margin of safety, the maximum drawdown that your funds in Green Lantern Capital Alpha Fund witnessed was 19% (mkt down 35%), outperforming the market by a wide margin.